| subst. |

 raise,

-rise an upward slope or grade (as in a road); "the car couldn't make it up the rise"
+upgrade an upward slope or grade (as in a road); "the car couldn't make it up the rise"

 |